Rothbury: 1919 armed robbery of Rothbury Brewery

-Dubbed by a newspaper as a "Wild West Drama", the Rothbury Brewery was had armed robbery on the night of 28 February 1919, an attempted armed robbery took place at the Rothbury Brewery.
-Two Russian sailors, Peter Klighe and Karl Strautin, broke into the Rothbury Brewery to rob it, however, at around 9:00 pm, patrol officer PC Francis Sinton was walking past the Brewery, and he approached it after hearing noises of breaking glass.
+Dubbed by a newspaper as a "Wild West Drama", on the night of 28 February 1919, an attempted armed robbery took place at the Rothbury Brewery.
+Two Russian sailors, Peter Klighe and Karl Strautin, broke into the brewery to rob it, however, at around 9:00 pm, patrol officer PC Francis Sinton was walking past the Brewery, and he approached it after hearing noises of breaking glass.
 As he did so he told a passer-by named James Curry to fetch the manager, Mr Farndale.
 As PC Sinton approached the brewery one of the two men appeared from it and shot at Sinton, missing him only slightly, and the two began to tussle as the second man appeared from the brewery and smashed Sinton's head with an iron bar.
 Curry and Farndale arrived finding PC Sinton laying on the ground, Farnsdale struggled with one of the assailant, however he managed to fight Farnsdale off leaving Farnsdale with the assailant's muffler scarf, with the assailant escaping with his accomplice.
-After an extensive police search around Northumberland, the two perpetrators Klighe and Strautin were found in Walbottle Dene.
+After an extensive police search around Northumberland, the two perpetrators were found in Walbottle Dene.
 Despite being armed with a pistol they gave themselves up.
-Klighe and Strautin were found wearing clothes stolen from the Ashington Co-Op, where they also broke into the safe.
+The pair were found wearing clothes stolen from the Ashington Co-Op, where they also broke into the safe.
 They were suspected of breaking into a number of safes across the region.
 They were charged with four counts of burglary and attempted murder, being sentenced to penal servitude for 13 years before being deported.
-PC Sinton was awarded the Kings Police Medal for Gallantry.
+PC Sinton was awarded the King's Police Medal for his gallantry.